 There are many cases where there is a need to strip the coating off a wire.
 This may be insulation coating.
 One method to remove the insulation is by using a mechanical blade and scrapping the wire one portion at a time while rotating the wire.
 Or using a pair of pliers or scissors to scrap two surfaces simultaneously.
 However the method is slow and clumsy and also remove some of the wire material at the same time.
 Rotating the wire is not easy especially when the wire is small diameter.
 There is difficulty in keeping the wire at the same position after rotation.

 Laser is another method to do wire stripping.
-It is a fast and none intrusive unlike a mechanical operation.
+It is fast and none intrusive unlike a mechanical operation.
 The wire is not affected structurally.
-And the coating can be removed without inadvertently removing some portion of the wire itself.
-This is by using a suitable laser wavelength which will only be absorbed by the coating and not the wire itself.
+And the coating can be removed without inadvertently removing some portion of the wire.
+This is by using a suitable laser wavelength which will only be absorbed by the coating and not the wire core.
 The coating will be vaporised by the heat from the laser.
 The result can be monitored closely by including a vision system for post inspection verification of the completeness of the removal.

 Using laser we can control the removal process finely to remove precise lengths of coating from the wire.
 Different lengths of removal can be programmed in.
 During indexing a vision system is used to ensure the process is accurate down to micrometer accuracy.